Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 YOU did it.
 Hurrah!

 Best wishes for the best long hiking trails journey of your life.

-I'll be cheering you on from my perch on a rocky outcrop as you blast past me ;)
+I'll be cheering you on from my perch on a rocky outcrop, munching a handful of trail mix as you blast past me ;)

 Or maybe after reading all of this, you'd like to start smaller, along the lines of an overnighter or weekend backpacking trip.